Concentration Of Solution-Volume And Weight Basis

 It is defined as the amount of solute present in the given quantity of solution.

-There are two ways of expressing the concentration of solution.
+There are two ways of expressing the concentration of the solution.

 let’s understand the concentration of solution volume and weight basis.